 Sadly, while many double merles do not survive to birth, those that are born are commonly blind and/or deaf.
-Each puppy in the litter bred from two harlequins has a 25% chance of carrying the double merle gene.
+Each dog in the litter bred from two Harlequin Great Danes has a 25% chance of carrying the double gene.

-For easy math – that means a litter of 8 puppies would likely result in 2 with the double merle gene.
-One would likely not survive to birth, while the other would likely be born severely impaired.
+For easy math, a litter of 8 dogs would likely result in 2 with the double merles.
+One would likely not survive birth, while the other would likely be born severely impaired.

-Below are a few examples of approaches that are commonly taken to safely producing litters containing harlequin puppies, or dogs whose coats resemble that of a harlequin.
+Below are a few approaches commonly taken to safely producing litters containing Harlequin puppies, or dogs whose coats resemble that of a Harlequin.